Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

-\begin{defn} A {\em left-to-right maxima} in a permutation $\pi \in S_N$ is a position whose value is the larger than all values to the left of the position.
-For example, if $\pi = [423516] \in S_6$, then the first, fourth, and sixth position are left-to-right maxima, since the value at each of the positions is larger than all values to their left. \end{defn}
+\begin{defn} A {\em left-to-right maxima} in a permutation $\pi \in S_N$ is a position whose value is larger than all values to the left of the position.
+For example, if $\pi = [423516] \in S_6$, then the first, fourth, and sixth position are left-to-right maxima. \end{defn}